How California’s legal weed has hurt the people who need it most

 California’s quest for legalization has deep roots in compassionate use.
 In 1996, voters passed Proposition 215, also known as the Compassionate Use Act, which allowed doctors to recommend medical marijuana to patients for all types of maladies–everything from AIDS to cancer, chronic pain, and glaucoma.
 (The proposal mimicked city-based legislations that had been adopted a few years earlier in San Francisco.)

-Traditionally, marijuana has been prescribed for nausea relief, to improve appetite, and as a sleep aid, but because criminalization slowed formal medical studies, many of benefits are anecdotal.
-By empowering doctors use their own discretion, the drug has become a popular salve for other things like headaches and anxiety, although critics feared people would fake symptoms to game the system.
+Traditionally, marijuana has been prescribed for nausea relief, to improve appetite, and as a sleep aid, but, because criminalization slowed formal medical studies, many of its benefits are anecdotal.
+By empowering doctors to use their own discretion, the drug has become a popular salve for other things like headaches and anxiety, although critics feared people would fake symptoms to game the system.

-Proposition 215 decriminalized the possession of small quantities of the drug for medically-prescribed patients and their caregivers, too, which gave rise to the co-op model.
+Proposition 215 decriminalized the possession of small quantities of the drug for medically prescribed patients and their caregivers, too, which gave rise to the co-op model.
 For years, dispensaries and aid groups both collected physician recommendations to justify contracts with growers and the quantity they were handling.
 Those patients could also apply for medical marijuana cards to signal their status to law enforcement.
 But weed still wasn’t free, which has always posed a problem for those with severe or chronic illnesses that otherwise couldn’t afford it.

-Joe Airone is the founder and director of Sweetleaf Collective, a compassionate care organization has been operating since 1996 and serves 150 terminally ill patients in the Bay Area.
-He’s also a member of the California Compassion Coalition, which is comprised of organizations that have other specialties, like the Weed For Warriors Project to support veterans or Caladrius Network for extremely sick children.
+Joe Airone is the founder and director of Sweetleaf Collective, a compassionate care organization that has been operating since 1996 and serves 150 terminally ill patients in the Bay Area.
+He’s also a member of the California Compassion Coalition, which is comprised of organizations that have other specialties, like the Weed for Warriors Project to support veterans or Caladrius Network for extremely sick children.

 In the mid-90s, Airone was inspired to create a pot-focused philanthropy after working with Food Not Bombs, another San Francisco group that convinced grocers to donate food that might otherwise be thrown out to volunteers who cooked meals for the homeless.
-Today, Sweetleaf does pretty much the same thing for flower growers who end up with buds that are too little, old, or blemished in a way that makes them less marketable.
+Today, Sweetleaf does pretty much the same thing for flower growers that end up with buds that are too little, old, or blemished in a way that makes them less marketable.
 “It’s kind of the equivalent in the food industry of carrots that look weird,” he says.

 Sweetleaf eventually formalized into a not-for-profit mutual benefit corporation, a state designation that all compassionate weed groups used to justify their co-op structure.
 Because they handle a federally controlled substance, they’re not allowed to organize around the typical 501c3 designation.
 The co-op format gave groups a legal defense, but each still has to work out a process that makes it clear they’re not enabling drug abuse.
 Many compassion groups served patients who were already being seen by doctors and social workers, who could justify their medical diagnosis and financial hardship.

-All of this is bootstrapped: Because they’re not federally-recognized nonprofits, these groups can’t offer tax-incentives to donors, making it far less likely that they’ll receive philanthropic gifts.
+All of this is bootstrapped: Because they’re not federally recognized nonprofits, these groups can’t offer tax-incentives to donors, making it far less likely that they’ll receive philanthropic gifts.
 Sweetleaf, for instance, delivers by bicycle to save cost, giving away about 100 pounds of bud per year.
 Even if they could operate under the new system, Airone says there’s no way they could afford the taxes, which might range between $50,000 and $200,000 per year.

-Before January, Airone gave all of his patients extra large deliveries to last them longer than usual and then notified them that he’d have to discontinue service while he challenged the new law.
+Before January, Airone gave all of his patients extra-large deliveries to last them longer than usual and then notified them that he’d have to discontinue service while he challenged the new law.
 It’s a short-term risk that he feels forced to take.
 After 20 years in operation, he didn’t want to openly flout the law and watch everything he’d worked for potentially combust.

 At the same time, the need couldn’t be more urgent: “For example, with HIV and wasting syndrome you can have a patient lose 50 pounds in a month.
 And we haven’t been able to get them medicine for months now,” he says.
-Nearly 2,500 people have since signed a Change.org petition that Sweetleaf started to create separate regulations for compassionate care programs, but that doesn’t speak for the droves of folks that would sign but can’t anymore: Unfortunately, Sweetleaf’s waiting list moves fairly quickly, as an extremely ill patients regularly pass on.
+Nearly 2,500 people have since signed a Change.org petition that Sweetleaf started to create separate regulations for compassionate care programs, but that doesn’t speak for the droves of folks that would sign but can’t anymore.
+Unfortunately, Sweetleaf’s waiting list moves fairly quickly, as an extremely ill patients regularly pass on.

 “There’s a massive amount of confusion”